Knowledge Base

 How does Total Blocking Time affect Core Web Vitals and Google Page Experience?

-Total Blocking Time (TBT) is part of Core Web Vitals, which measures how long a website can become fully interactive.
+Total Blocking Time (TBT) measures how long a website can become fully interactive.
 High TBT means longer loading times, which can make users unhappy & possibly lower your website's ranking.
 Fixing TBT can make your website faster & improve user experience.

 About The Author